 The pain from the sacroiliac joints is often treated with a combination of injection therapy and physical medicine.
 A multipronged treatment approach that combines the benefits of Physical Therapy, Chiropractic or Sports Massage will yield the best results and is made possible by the rapid pain relief following injection therapy.

 Injection therapy of the sacroiliac joint involves the administration of a local anesthetic and anti-inflammatory medication (corticosteroid) into or around the joint and the nerves that innervate it.
 A good result immediately following injection therapy indicates the correct area has been identified as the source of the pain.
 Pain relief from injection therapy can be immediate and may last days, weeks or months.
 Your doctor may recommend a follow-up treatment called Radiofrequency Ablation of the Sacroiliac Joint to provide even longer lasting pain relief.

 There are several causes of sacroiliac joint pain including:

 Unequal leg length can cause inflammation and pain in the sacroiliac joint as well as discs and facet joints of the lower lumbar spine.

-- Traumatic injury: A sudden impact, such as a motor vehicle accident or a fall, can damage your sacroiliac joints.
+Traumatic injury from a vehicle accident or fall can damage the joints.

-- Arthritis: Wear-and-tear arthritis (osteoarthritis) can occur in sacroiliac joints, as can ankylosing spondylitis — a type of inflammatory arthritis that affects the spine.
+Arthritis from wear-and-tear can occur in sacroiliac joints as well as ankylosing spondylitis – a type of inflammatory arthritis that affects the spine.

-- Pregnancy: The sacroiliac joints must loosen and stretch to accommodate childbirth.
-This sometimes occurs in the first trimester of pregnancy, but more often in later stages of pregnancy.
-The added weight and altered gait during pregnancy can cause additional stress on these joints and can lead to abnormal wear.
+Pregnancy also affects the sacroiliac joints as they loosen and stretch to accommodate childbirth.
+The added weight and altered gait during pregnancy can cause additional stress on these joints and lead to abnormal wear.